ch4zm/ch4zm.github.io/docs/blackholesun_2noweather.md

-The AGA and RGA lines track together closely, which indicates that when the Sunbeams racked up the runs via weather (real wins), they usually also won the game by having the highest score on the board (apparent wins).
+The AGA and RGA lines track together closely, which indicates that when the Sunbeams racked up the runs via weather (real wins), they usually also won the game by having the highest score on the board at the end (apparent wins).

 ### GA500 Differentials

-We took one additional step, which was to compute the difference between the games above .500 if we counted the apparent or real wins, compared to the games above .500 if we counted the fair wins (ignoring wins from the weather and not having any runs disappear).
+We took one additional step, which was to compute the difference between the games above .500 if we counted the apparent or real wins, and the games above .500 if we counted the fair wins (ignoring wins from the weather and not having any runs disappear).

-If the difference between the AGA500 (or RGA500) and the FGA500 is **negative**, it indicates that the team would have been doing better with fair rules and without runs disappearing.
+If the difference between the AGA500 (or RGA500) and the FGA500 is **negative**, it indicates that the team would have been doing better with fair rules, no weather, and no runs disappearing.

-If the difference between the AGA500 (or RGA500) and the FGA500 is **positive**, it means the team is being helped by the weather and by their opponents losing every 10th run, and that their record is better than it would be with normal\* blaseball rules from Season 1 - Season 10.
+If the difference between the AGA500 (or RGA500) and the FGA500 is **positive**, it means the team is being helped by the weather and by their opponents looping every 10th run, and that their record is better than it would be with normal\* blaseball rules from Season 1 - Season 10.